Teifion/teiserver/documentation/development/roadmap.md

 # Roadmap

 ## v0.1 plan
 I want potential users to see the library and understand why they might want to use it and be able to use it.
+Broadly speaking this will involve basic user and lobby functionality.

+## v1.0 planned features
 - Accounts
   - Users
   - User settings

-- Connections
-  - Clients (connect, disconnect, update)

 - Communication
   - Chat rooms
   - Direct messages

+- Community
+  - Player relationships (friend and avoid)

+- Connections
+  - Clients (connect, disconnect, update)

-- Lobbies
+- Lobby
   - Opening/Closing
   - Joining/Leaving

+- Logging
+  - Daily numbers
+  - Aggregated numbers for weeks, months, quarters and years

+- Moderation
+  - Ability to apply restrictions

 - Settings
   - Site settings